bin-mech/anisotropic_phase-field_fracture/README.md

 # anisotropic_phase-field_fracture
-FEniCS implementation of a hihger-order phase-field fracture model for brittle anisotropic materials.
+FEniCS implementation of a higher-order phase-field fracture model for brittle anisotropic materials.
 The phase-field model includes the anisotropy in surface energy as well as in elastic strain energy.
 To address the possible crack surfaces interpenetration issue in compressive crack, a recent new formulation of the orthogonal decomposition of the strain tensor, well founded